Gerixmus/website-project/README.md

 This project was built to showcase react website for a teaching company.
 It features contact functionality implemented with EmailJS

 ## To do list 📋

-* Finish pricing page
+- Finish pricing page
-* Work on mobile view
+- Work on mobile view
+- Change email notification place